PraiseChaps/PraiseChaps/README.md

 - 👋 Hi, I’m PraiseChaps
-- 👀 I’m interested in ...Reactjs JavaScript & TypeScript
+- 👀 I’m a Software & DevOps Engineer
-- 🌱 I’m currently learning ...AWS DevOps
+- 🌱 Love the cloud and the web
-- 💞️ I’m looking to collaborate on ...Reactjs
+- 💞Proficient with Typescript,JavaScript,Reactjs,ReactNative,Angular and DevOps
 - 📫 How to reach me ...here on github

 <!---